rt64/rt64/TEXTURE-PACKS.md

 3. Start a dump to a directory by clicking on the button.
 4. Play the game and try to encounter as many instances of unique textures as you can.

-The texture dump is not what is commonly known as a texture dump in other emulators, but rather includes raw memory dumps from `TMEM`, `RDRAM` and the necessary tile information for hash generation, making the data easily archivable and reusable in the future.
-These dumps are archivable and reusable in the future if necessary.
+The texture dump is not what is commonly known as a texture dump in other emulators, but rather includes raw memory dumps from `TMEM`, `RDRAM` and the necessary tile information for hash generation.
+These dumps are archivable and can be reused in the future if necessary.

 > [!NOTE]
 > The current version of the dumper does not support making PNG versions out of the texture dumps because RT64 can only decode textures on the GPU.
 This will come in a future version of the tool to make it easier to identify the contents of the dumps.